TsMikeLiu/ZiangLiu/content/authors/admin/_index.md

     # icon: custom/tsinghua1
     summary: |
       I proposed a post-disaster robust restoration scheme for active distribution network considering rerouting process of cyber system with 5G.
 The innovation of this work lies in the full utilization of 5G networks, complemented by a novel rerouting process, which reconnects offline cyber devices after disasters.

+      Finish a journal paper, and accepted by IEEE Transactions on Smart Grid.
   - title: Distributionally Robust Dynamic Microgrid Formation
     url: ''
     date: '2024-01-05'